 I move things around, dust, and change cloths and pictures when I feel I’m craving transformation within.

-Sometimes, things don’t work out the way you plan, after you’ve begun your routine.
-Yogi Bhajan always said be honest with yourself.
+Sometimes, things don’t work out the way you plan after you’ve begun your routine.
 Below are reasons why I’ve stopped my routine in the past:

 - If I am sick, I leave sadhana for another day.

 - If I begin a kriya and it doesn’t feel right, I stop.